 Best Time to Visit

 The islands are open from March through October, with the peak season from June to August offering the best weather, calmest seas, and optimal diving visibility.
-However, peak season also brings higher prices and more crowds.
+Peak season also brings higher prices and more crowds.
 March to May and September to October offer excellent conditions with fewer visitors and lower prices, making these shoulder months ideal for budget travelers and those seeking a quieter experience.
+The monsoon closure from November through February gives the reef time to recover each year — a major reason marine life quality here remains high.

 Money and ATMs

 There are no ATMs on the Perhentian Islands.
-Bring sufficient cash from the mainland.
+Bring sufficient cash from the mainland — this is non-negotiable.
 Some larger resorts and dive schools accept credit cards but may charge a surcharge of 3 to 5 percent.
 Budget enough cash for accommodation, food, activities, and unexpected expenses.
 Money changers are available in Kuala Besut before you board the boat.

 Marine Park Fees